Part of the Mythic Creatures exhibition.

 - If you see strings of seaweed or green algae in the water, it may be a Yawkyawk's hair.

-- Australian Aborigines in various regions use different names for the Yawkyawk, including Ngalberddjen, Ngalkunburruyaymi, Djmi and Jin-gubardabiya.
+- Australian First Nations people in various regions use different names for the Yawkyawk, including Ngalberddjen, Ngalkunburruyaymi, Djmi and Jin-gubardabiya.

 - Yawkyawks may marry humans, but such marriages can end suddenly when the Yawkyawk decides to return to the water.